Your RV Water System Explained

 Locate the on/off switch and flip it to the 'on' position.

-You have a pressurized fresh water system.
+Now you have a pressurized water system.

-The pump may be in the 'on' position, but it won't necessarily be actively running.
+It may be in the 'on' position, but it won't necessarily be actively running.

 It's designed not to activate until the pressure in your water lines drops.